oneapi-src/oneDPL/rfcs/template.md

 - Performance implications, as performance is one of the main goals of the library.
 - Dependencies and supported platforms.
 Does the proposal bring any new dependencies or affect the supported configurations?
+- Consistency and possible interaction with the existing library functionality.

 Include short explanation and links to the related proposals, if any.
-Sub-proposals could be organized as separate standalone RFCs, but this is not mandatory.
+Sub-proposals could be organized as separate stand-alone RFCs, but this is not mandatory.
 If the related change is insignificant or does not make any sense without the original proposal, describe it in the main RFC.

 Some other common subsections could be:
 - Usage examples.
 - Testing aspects.
-- Execution plan (next steps), if approved.
+- Next steps (e.g., design review, prototype, etc.), if approved.

 ## Open Questions

-List any questions that are not sufficiently elaborated in the proposal, need more discussion or prototyping experience, etc.
+List any questions that are not sufficiently elaborated in the proposal, need more discussion or prototyping experience, etc. Indicate at which state (typically, "proposed" or "experimental") a question should be addressed.